-Vocabulary development during school years is an important aspect of learning, particularly for EALD students or students from disadvantaged backgrounds, who may start school with a limited vocabulary in English.
+Vocabulary development during school years is an important aspect of learning, particularly for EAL/D students or other students who may start school with a limited vocabulary in English.

 Make vocabulary learning part of all KLAs by explicitly teaching new or partially known words.

-Students can be provided with texts of the targeted genre (in Word or on paper) and asked to replace specific underlined or bolded words, with a synonym.
+Provide students with texts of the targeted genre (on a device or on paper) and asked to replace specific underlined or bolded words, with a synonym.

 Activities to support the strategy

 While students are reading texts they collect new words on cards to add to the class word jar.
 The word should be written on one side of the card and the sentence it appears in on the other side.